Giovanni Borgia, 2nd Duke of Gandía: Giovanni Borgia's character

 No matter how much joy and happiness I felt for my promotion to the cardinalate, although it was great, my anger was still greater when I heard of the bad reports that His Holiness Our Lord had received of you and your bad behaviour; because they have informed His Beatitude that you had been going around Barcelona at night killing dogs and cats, often visiting the brothel, gambling much money, speaking improperly and imprudently to important people, not obeying Don Enrique and Doña María [his father and mother-in-law] and finally acting in a way truly unworthy of a gentleman of your position.

 After taking possession of the Duchy of Gandía on 4 December 1493, Giovanni tried to placate his furious father, and diligently completed the tasks assigned to him, including the procurement of floor tiles for the Borgia Apartments of the Apostolic Palace and the restoration of Castel Sant'Angelo.
+Rejecting the rumours that he was indifferent to his wife and devoted solely to idle pleasures, he wrote to his father: "What saddens me especially is that Your Holiness has given credence to assertions that have no semblance of truth."

 He was on friendly terms with his brother-in-law, Giovanni Sforza, and wrote an endearing letter to his sister, Lucrezia asking for more frequent communication citing his pregnant wife who "complains a great deal of you, that you have never written despite all the letters sent to you from here".

 Before his trip to Spain, he was also friends with Prince Djem, an Ottoman hostage living in Rome.
 It was a sign of this friendship that they rode together during an excursion of the papal court through the city to Saint John Lateran on 5 May 1493 when Giovanni Borgia was conspicuously dressed in Turkish robes.
 Djem died in 1495 before the duke returned to Rome.

+In later literature, he was often characterized as vain and arrogant, although a 17th-century anti-Borgia biographer, Tomaso Tomasi described him as a man "naturally gifted with a very pleasant appearance and gentle manners, except for some laxity in the matters of Venus".